sworupkhadka/Python/day 3/readme.md

 != not equal to

----
+Nested If-Else (Rollercoaster with Age Pricing) python
+Copy code
-🎢 Nested If-Else (Rollercoaster with Age Pricing) python print("Welcome to the roller coaster ") height = int(input("Please enter your height in cm: \n"))
+print("Welcome to the roller coaster ")
+height = int(input("Please enter your height in cm: \n"))